Rzibi/rzibi.github.io/_tabs/about.md

 }
 </style>

+(POLISH VERSION BELOW)

+Hello there!
+Welcome to my blog, where I share what currently keeps me busy.
+The latter include data analysis, statistics, and broadly defined artificial intelligence (**AI**), which are closely related to my studies and professional work.
+However, you’ll also find posts about books or computer games (including esports), which often distract me from writing as much code as I’d like :D

+I hope you’ll find something here that helps you learn something new or sparks your interest in a topic.
+And if not, I hope you’ll at least enjoy your time browsing through my posts.
+<br><br>
+If you have any questions, want to get in touch, or simply chat, feel free to contact me via LinkedIn or other platforms visible in the bottom-left corner of the page.

+Found a mistake?
+I’d appreciate it if you let me know on one of the platforms.

+Thank you again for visiting my page!
+I hope it won’t be your last time :\)

+(for those wondering why most of/all of the posts are in Polish, I'm still to implement a language toggle.
+I will do it soon! - no promises though :D)

-## O mnie
+## Wersja Polska

+Cześć!

-Cześć! <br></br> Witaj na moim personalnym blogu, gdzie dzielę się tym, co aktualnie mnie zajmuje.
+Witaj na moim personalnym blogu, gdzie dzielę się tym, co aktualnie mnie zajmuje.
 Główne tematy, które poruszam, to analiza danych, statystyka oraz szeroko pojęta sztuczna inteligencja (**AI**), co jest związane z moimi studiami i pracą zawodową.
 Nie zabraknie tu jednak również tematów takich jak książki czy gry komputerowe (w tym esport), które często sprawiają, że nie piszę tyle kodu, ile bym chciał :D

 Mam nadzieję, że znajdziesz tutaj coś, co pozwoli Ci dowiedzieć się czegoś nowego lub zainteresuje Cię jakimś tematem.
+A jeśli nie, to mam nadzieję, że przynajmniej miło spędzisz czas, przeglądając moje wpisy.
+<br><br>
-A jeśli nie, to mam nadzieję, że przynajmniej miło spędzisz czas, przeglądając moje wpisy. <br></br> <br></br> Jeśli masz pytania, chcesz się ze mną skontaktować lub po prostu porozmawiać, zapraszam do kontaktu przez LinkedIn lub inne platformy widoczne w lewym dolnym rogu strony.
+Jeśli masz pytania, chcesz się ze mną skontaktować lub po prostu porozmawiać, zapraszam do kontaktu przez LinkedIn lub inne platformy widoczne w lewym dolnym rogu strony.

 Znalazłeś jakiś błąd?
 Będę wdzięczny, jeśli dasz mi znać na którejś z platform.